 Test drivers generally agreed that the 2013 Chevrolet Suburban's cabin is handsome and built with quality materials.
 There is seating for up to nine on models with the available front-row bench seat.
 Many critics were pleased with the Suburban's spacious seating in all three rows, notably the third row.
 However, some complained about the need to remove the third row to access the Suburban's full 137.4 cubic-foot cargo capacity, which is excellent for the class.
 Standard features include a USB connection, Bluetooth and satellite radio.
 A Bose audio system, navigation, a rear-seat entertainment system, dual-zone automatic climate control, a rearview camera, leather seats, heated and cooled front seats and heated second-row seats are available.
 Test drivers reported that the navigation system absorbs audio controls, but that they are simple and straightforward.

-The 2013 Chevrolet Suburban was the Best Full-Size SUV for Families because it has the best combination of quality, size and family-friendly features in its class.
+The 2013 Chevrolet Suburban was named our 2013 Best Full-Size SUV for Families when it was new.

 Other SUVs to Consider